seansbox/isit360/hw06/README.md

 The `django-admin startproject yummytomatoes .` command creates a new Django project called `yummytomatoes`.
 The `.` at the end of the command tells Django to create the project in the current directory.
 The `python manage.py migrate` command creates the database tables for the Django project.
 The `python manage.py createsuperuser` command creates a superuser account that you can use to log in to the Django admin panel.
 (More to come on that later.)

+For the super user account, use `admin` as the username and `adminadmin` as the password.
+These credentials will be used for checking your homework!

 Django projects are created with a directory structure that looks like this:

 ```bash